Alliance 90/The Greens: 1980s: Parliamentary representation on the federal level

+As the 1980s commenced, the movement built on their success in the 1979 Bremen state elections, winning six seats in the 1980 Baden-Württemberg state election and nine seats in the 1981 West Berlin state election, although the result in the 1980 West German federal election was disappointing, with only 1.5 percent of the vote scored.
 In 1982, the conservative factions of the Greens broke away to form the Ecological Democratic Party (ÖDP).
 Those who remained in the Green party were more strongly pacifist and against restrictions on immigration and reproductive rights, while supporting the legalisation of cannabis use, placing a higher priority on working for LGBT rights, and tending to advocate what they described as "anti-authoritarian" concepts of education and child-rearing.
 They also tended to identify more closely with a culture of protest and civil disobedience, frequently clashing with police at demonstrations against nuclear weapons, nuclear energy, and the construction of a new runway (Startbahn West) at Frankfurt Airport.
 Those who left the party at the time might have felt similarly about some of these issues, but did not identify with the forms of protest that Green party members took part in.

-After some success at state-level elections, the party won 27 seats with of the vote in the Bundestag, the lower house of the German parliament, in the 1983 federal election.
+After some success at state-level elections, winning 11 seats in Lower Saxony, nine seats in Hesse and eight seats in Hamburg during the course of 1982, the party won 27 seats (plus one non-voting delegate from West Berlin) with of the vote in the Bundestag, the lower house of the German parliament, in the 1983 federal election.
 Among the important political issues at the time was the deployment of Pershing II IRBMs and nuclear-tipped cruise missiles by the U.S. and NATO on West German soil, generating strong opposition in the general population that found an outlet in mass demonstrations.
 The newly formed party was able to draw on this popular movement to recruit support.
-Partly due to the impact of the Chernobyl disaster in 1986, and to growing awareness of the threat of air pollution and acid rain to German forests (Waldsterben), the Greens increased their share of the vote to in the 1987 federal election.
-Around this time, Joschka Fischer emerged as the unofficial leader of the party, which he remained until resigning all leadership posts following the 2005 federal election.